• Skip to main content

 When picking up a load the forks should be tilted to stabilize the load.

-This is because, when you tilt the mast backward, you’re moving the combined center of gravity further within the forklift’s stability zone.
+This is because tilting the mast backward shifts the combined center of gravity further within the forklift’s stability zone.

 Why Must You Use Extra Caution When Tilting the Mast Forward?

-Tilting a forklift mast forward moves the combined center of gravity closer to or even outside of the stability triangle.
+Tilting the forklift mast forward shifts the combined center of gravity closer to or outside the stability triangle, which can cause the forklift to tip over.

 Traveling With a Loaded Forklift on Even Ground: What You Need to Know

-Once you’ve lifted the load, you’ll need to travel with it to your destination.
+After lifting the load, you’ll need to transport it to your destination.

-But, there are risks when traveling with a load on a forklift.
+However, there are risks associated with traveling with a load on a forklift.

 The Risks of Traveling With a Loaded Forklift on Even Ground